kasselhingee/scorematchingad/cran-comments.md

 + "Please always write package names, software names and API (application programming interface) names in single quotes in title and description."
 I have written 'CppAD'.

 + "It seems like you have too many spaces in your description field.
 Probably because linebreaks count as spaces too.
 Please remove unecassary ones."
-There are no linebreaks, no extra spaces in the description.
-Could the too many spaces be due to formatting of URLs in the pdf version of the manual?
+There were a few extra spaces that I have now removed and the field contains no linebreaks.
+Could it be that you are referring to a rendering of the description field with fixed-width (these tend to include blank space due to the formatting of URLs)?

 + "\dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.
 That's why wrapping examples in \dontrun{} adds the comment ("# Not run:") as a warning for the user.
 Please replace \dontrun with \donttest where possible.
 Please unwrap the examples if they are executable in < 5 sec, or replace dontrun{} with \donttest{}".
 The examples for customll() require additional software in the Enhances field of the DESCRIPTION - they can only be run if RcppEigen and RcppXPtrUtils is installed, and I've now added a comment as such to the help.
 The other use of dontrun{} has been changed to donttest{}.

+---

 The following are the comments I included in my first submission: